ivan-fernandes/halloween/README.md

 - sudo systemctl start halloween.service
 - sudo systemctl stop halloween.service

+5. **To disable or enable the service (so that it wouldn't start automatically on boot)**:
+- sudo systemctl disable halloween.service
+- sudo systemctl enable halloween.service

 5. **TO DOs for improving the performance and learning extra skills**
 - Play sound on a buzzer to scare people